robusta-dev/robusta/helm/README.md

 # Robusta helm chart
 Robusta's helm chart is served from our gcp bucket.

 NOTE: **Don't use the Helm values file directly**.
+It has missing values that need to be filled in.
 Check the [Installation instructions](https://docs.robusta.dev/master/getting-started/installation.html)

 # Upload a new chart version
 If you want to upload a new chart version, follow these steps: